 - How can we sort plants into groups?
-Identifying, grouping and classifying Based on what they look like e.g. these have feathers, these have scales so need to go together etc. possibly plants from our local area go on a hunt? don't go into flowering/non-flowering as covering in year - How can we sort animals into groups?
+Identifying, grouping and classifying Based on what they look like e.g. these have yellow petals, these have spikey leaves so need to go together etc. possibly plants from our local area go on a hunt? don't go into flowering/non-flowering as covering in year 6 - How can we sort animals into groups?
 Identifying, grouping and classifying Based on what they look like e.g. these have feathers, these have scales so need to go together etc. - What are vertebrates?
 How are they sorted by scientists?
-Research into 5 groups mammals, fish, reptiles etc - How can a classification key sort animals?
-Research using an already made classification key to sort animals - Can you make your own classification key to sort animals?
-Identifying, grouping and classifying sort animals in local area and wider environment using classification key - NC point) - How do humans affect the habitats of living things?
-Research - How can changes to habitats be dangerous for living things?
-Research
+Research into 5 groups - mammals, fish, reptiles etc - How can a classification key sort animals?
+Research/Identifying and classifying using an already made classification key to sort animals - Can you make your own classification key to sort animals?
+Identifying, grouping and classifying sort animals in local area and wider environment using classification key - NC point) - How do humans negatively affect the habitats of living things?
+Research global warming and deforestation.
+Discuss why deforestation happens.
+Discuss impact on habitats endangered animals and plants. - What can humans do to protect the habitats of living things?
+Research conservation, recycling, reduce fast fashion etc

-- Why is electricity so important to us?
-Research - look at common appliances that need electric - Can you name the parts needed to form a circuit?
-Research - Can you design and make a simple electrical circuit?
-Research Not actual symbols yet (Y6 objective) - Why are these circuits not working?
-Problem Solving - What does a switch do?
-Research - What does a buzzer do?
-Research - How are conductors and insulators different?
+- How has electricity changed the way that we live?
+Research - identify common electrical appliances. - Can you name the parts needed to form a circuit?
+Research ally using - 1 bulb, battery, wire.
+Then teach what switches do. - Can you design and make a simple electrical circuit?
+Research Not actual symbols yet (Y6 objective)- just drawing the parts. - Why are these circuits not working?
+Problem Solving - How long does a battery light a torch for?
+Observation over time Predicting, recording data, interpreting results and evaluating asking questions they want to explore next. - How are conductors and insulators different?
 Research - Which material is the best conductor of electricity?
-Fair testing WSs1, WSs2, WSs3, WSs6
+Fair testing Predicting, Setting up tests, Observing, recording, interpreting and communicating and evaluating.